LiquoriChris/azuredevops-extension-tag-git-release/overview.md

 Utilizes the Azure DevOps Rest API to call the annotated tagging method.
 Creates the tag based on environment variables from the release pipeline.

-Authentication is handled by using the OAuth token which must be enabled in each environment in order to use this task.
+Authentication is handled by either using an OAuth token, which utilizes the built-in System.Accesstoken variable in Azure DevOps or Person Access Token (PAT).
+Adding a PAT can be found under the "Advanced" drop down in the task options.

 ## Note

 Enabling "Allow scripts to access the OAuth token" can be found under the "Agent Job/Phase" section of the selected stage.
+If using Azure yaml pipelines, System.AccessToken will be activated when calling the task, no action is needed.

+## Contribute

+Please feel free to make suggestions, improvments, and features you would like to see added to the extension.